Mount Bishop (Fannin Range)

 Mount Bishop is a mountain located on the northern border of Mount Seymour Provincial Park in the District of North Vancouver, British Columbia.
 It is a part of the North Shore Mountains, rising from the shores of Indian Arm to a summit of 1509 m.
 Mount Bishop is a rocky summit with bluffs and old growth on its lower slopes.

 The mountain was named in honour of Joseph Charles Bishop, the first president of the British Columbia Mountaineering Club (BCMC), who died in 1913 after falling into a crevasse whilst climbing on Mount Baker.

 History

 The first ascent of Mount Bishop was made in 1909 by a party of climbers from the British Columbia Mountaineering Club led by Fred Mills.
 The mountain was approached by boat to the top of Indian Arm, opposite Crocker Island, where the group camped overnight.
 In the morning they broke into two groups, the others climbing Mount Elsay (then known as Mount Jarrett) and headed up Bishop Creek.
-Among the Bishop party was a Mr Cromie, former owner of the Vancouver News-Advertiser (which became the Vancouver Sun).
+Among the Bishop party was Robert James Cromie, former owner of the Vancouver News-Advertiser (which became the Vancouver Sun).
 Upon reaching the summits of the two mountains at about 9.30am, the two parties of climbers called to each other.